-The cost of living in Vancouver isn't that out-of-control, as long as you don't buy a house.
+The cost of living in Vancouver isn't that out-of-control, as long as you don't attempt to buy property.
 Food and other expenses are comparable to those across Canada.
 Unlike many other Canadian universities, there is no student housing ghetto in the immediate district; UBC is primarily a commuter campus, though in recent times that has been changing.
-It is located in a wonderfully tranquil and picturesque location, but suffers the disadvantages of such splendid isolation.
+The university administration has been involved with developing several parcels of the campus into market housing.
+This has done little to change the fact that UBC is located in a wonderfully tranquil and picturesque location, and that it suffers the disadvantages of such splendid isolation.
 Most students live off-campus, commuting in a half hour or so by bike or bus.

 Rents off-campus can vary tremendously.
-Decent basement suites, Bachelor and one-bedroom appartments within a half hour bus ride run from $500 to $900 a month; larger apartments only get more expensive.
+Decent basement suites, Bachelor and one-bedroom appartments within a half hour bus ride run from perhaps $1000 a month; larger apartments only get more expensive.
 Such places, despite comparable prices, vary considerably in quality.
 Be sure to visit potential sites in person and be prepared to shop around (do not underestimate the length of time you will need for this).

 The closest and prime neighbourhoods to search in are Point Grey, Kitsilano, Dunbar, Kerrisdale, Fairview Slopes, VGH (Vancouver General Hospital)/City Hall area (listed as South Cambie on the map above), and the West End (downtown).
 The first three border the University Endowment Lands.
 Many UBC students also live in peripheral, less expensive neighbourhoods still within Vancouver - Strathcona, Commercial Drive (Grandview Woodland) and Marpole.
 Being further away, rent is less in these areas.
 All the neighbourhoods mentioned are within a reasonable commute.
 The west side of Vancouver, where UBC is situated, is the 'better' part of town in general, so the apartment costs are higher.
 Prices decrease on the east side of Main Street, which basically divides Vancouver to West and East.